Connor Wong Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.
+- The 9.4 strikeouts per nine innings put together by the Twins pitching staff ranks fifth in MLB.

-- The Twins' 3.65 team ERA ranks third among all MLB pitching staffs.
+- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.74).

-- Twins pitchers combine to give up 73 home runs (one per game), the sixth-fewest in baseball.
+- Twins pitchers combine to give up 77 home runs (one per game), the ninth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.